AhmedMKhattab/phd-defense/README.md

 ## 🧠 In Plain English
 I built a smarter, faster way to catch type 2 diabetes early — combining genetic risk and machine learning to reach people current tools miss.
 The goal is simple: **earlier detection, better outcomes, lower costs.**

+## 🔍 What’s the problem?
+Current diabetes screening tools miss people who are truly at risk — and flag many who aren’t.

+## 💡 What did I do?
+I built a smarter way to screen for type 2 diabetes using:

+- Genetic risk scores (PRS)
+- Machine learning
+- Real-world data from diverse populations

-## 💡 Why It Matters
+## 🚀 Why It Matters
-- More cases caught earlier — especially in people not flagged by current screening
+- Detects more people at risk — earlier
 - Works across **diverse, real-world populations**
-- Scalable, open-source, and **cost-effective**
+- Saves money

 ## 🔑 One-Line Takeaway